Quick one bowl blueberry muffins with white whole wheat flour and honey. These easy blueberry muffins make the perfect morning pick me up!

 - Turbinado sugar or coconut sugar, for topping, optional

 - Preheat the oven to 350 degrees F.

 - Grease a standard 12-cup muffin pan with non-stick cooking spray.

 - In a large mixing bowl, whisk coconut oil and honey.
 Add eggs and banana.
 Then whisk in the milk.

 - Spoon the batter evenly into the prepared pan, filling all the way to the top.
 You should be able to fill all 12 muffin cups.
 If desired, sprinkle the tops with turbinado or coconut sugar for a crunchy topping and a pretty muffin top.

-- Bake for 17-20 or until toothpick inserted in the middle comes out clean.
+- Bake for 17-22 or until the toothpick inserted in the middle comes out clean.

-- Remove the pan from the oven and let the muffins cool in the pan for about 10 minutes then transfer to a cooling rack to cool completely.
+- Remove the pan from the oven and let the muffins cool in the pan for about 10 minutes, then transfer to a cooling rack.
 Store cooled muffins, covered, at room temperature for up to 2 days or in the refrigerator for up to 5 days.